projectsbysander/tvshow-fe-assignment/README.md

 ## Additional features

 I've added a wishlist so users can search for shows and save them if they want to watch them later.
-Also, I added a search component for filtering shows.

 ## Requirements